In thinking about skiing vs. snowboarding, there are two main questions we're hoping to answer:

 Outerwear and accessories: Almost all outerwear and accessories are built with both skiers and snowboarders in mind.
 For example, all of our goggles are built for both skiers and snowboarders.
 The only difference here is when you start to venture into the backcountry and are looking for things like skins and leashes.

 Check out our ski trip packing list post for a more thorough list of ski and snowboard trip essentials and our goggle guide for more in depth look at which goggle lenses are right for you.

 Skiing vs. Snowboarding summary:

-When choosing between skiing and snowboarding the most important thing is that you are having fun.
+When choosing between skiing vs. snowboarding the most important thing is that you are having fun.
 Many mountains are built specifically with the skier in mind (cat tracks, traverses, etc.), but snowboarding is the preferred activity for many when the snow gets deep.
 If you're looking for a new challenge, switching can be a fun experiment at the end of the season or during mid season snow droughts.
 There is no right answer here, do what feels right!